top of page

 Has the van got any finance on it?

-Take care here!
 There could be an unpaid loan on the van which you are about to purchase.
 That loan will become yours to pay if you buy it.

 Is the van stolen?

 Don't buy a stolen van.
-Obviously...
 You will lose the van and all the money you spent when the police come knocking.

 How many previous owners has the van had?

 Figuring out what a vehicle has been used for by the previous owners will help you get a feel of the current state of the vehicle.
+A van with many previous owners will have a much more inconsistent history of use and servicing.

 Supplies List

-I purchased most of my van supplies online.
+I purchased most of my van conversion supplies online.
 Everything from the fridge, to the solar panels, to the wiring.
 Here are the sites which I used:

-• Chadwicks (For pretty much everything)
+• Chadwicks (for pretty much everything)

-• Woodies (More expensive than Chadwicks, but needed sometimes)
+• Woodies (more expensive than Chadwicks, but needed sometimes)

-• Ikea (For making the van feel like home)
+• Ikea (for making the van feel like home)

-• Cosy Campers (for campervan specific gadgetry)
+• Cosy Campers (for campervan-specific gadgetry)

 I bought most of my supplies brand new, but obviously this isn't necessary.
 Pallet wood has become very popular due to its rustic look.
 You can also pick up used supplies from Adverts, DoneDeal, or the array of other second hand sites out there.

-Designing your campervan
+Designing your Campervan's Interior

 First iteration of my campervan design in Sketchup